online-go/gtp2ogs/docs/NOTES.md

 #### F :

-Currently, when handicap is automatic, `notification.handicap` always returns `-1` regardless of actual handicap stone number (ex: `0`, `3`, `5` stones, etc.)
+Currently, when handicap is automatic, ogs does not inform us what the handicap is before accepting the challange.
+Also, challange notifications do not contain our rank.
+With fakerank we can estimate the handicap based on the oponent ranking and our (fake) rank.

-Example use case :
+Example use case:
 `--fakerank 6d --maxhandicap 4` and user ranking `2k`:

-- Automatic handicap stones: 6d - 2k = 8 rank difference
-=> 8 automatic handicap stones
-- but max handicap is 4 stones
+Expected handicap is 6d-2k = 8 ranks.
+8 ranks > 4 max handicap
-- 8 (detected automatic stones wanted by user) >
-max stones allowed 4 => challenge rejected
+=> Challenge rejected.

 **important note** : until the min/maxhandicap bypass issue is fixed (at the server level), it is recommended for botadmin